-(G) The amount of funding requested; and
+(G) The amount of funding requested;

-(H) Start and completion dates of the project.
+(H) Start and completion dates of the project; and

+(I) Other information as requested by the commission.

 (b) Application review and approval.
-No grant offer shall be made by the Director of the Arkansas Economic Development Commission to an applicant until the applicant has completed the following review and approval process:
+No grant offer shall be made by the commission to an applicant until the applicant has completed the review and approval process outlined in this subdivision.

 (1) The division shall conduct a preliminary review of each application, in order of receipt, to confirm that it: